thethunderturner/filament-latex/ISSUES.md

 -[x] Fix disappearing editor after livewire update
 -[ ] Add hasinstallcommand in the service provider [see here](https://github.com/awcodes/filament-curator/blob/3.x/src/CuratorServiceProvider.php)
 -[ ] Dont use `Hidden` form component as that is a security risk.
 Just use `Select` instead.
+-[ ] The file controller should be authenticated with ->middleware('auth').
+For some reason it doesnt work.
+Needs investigation.
+-[ ] Change how the pdf gets the name.
+Instead of default "main" it gets the slug of the record name.
+-[x] Error when compiling.
+But it actually compiles fine.